Murder of Eve Carson: Eve Carson

-Carson was born in Athens, Georgia, on November 19, 1985.
-She attended Clarke Central High School where she was elected president of the student body and was class valedictorian.
+Carson was born on November 19, 1985, in Athens, Georgia.
+She attended Clarke Central High School, where she was elected president of the student body and was class valedictorian.
 Carson was also a member of the school's Academic team and vice president of the school's National Honor Society.
 Carson spent time volunteering as a peer educator at the Athens Area Attention Home, a safe house for abused and runaway teenagers, served as a page in the U.S. House of Representatives and worked as a lab assistant in a stem-cell research laboratory at the University of Georgia.

 Carson attended college at the University of North Carolina at Chapel Hill where she majored in political science and biology.
 Her academic achievements earned her membership in the Phi Beta Kappa honor society and allowed her to become a recipient of the Morehead-Cain Scholarship.

 During college, Carson participated in and led numerous organizations and service projects.
 She was selected to be a North Carolina Fellow, and take part in a four-year leadership development program.

 She served as the co-president of the Honors Program Student Executive Board and as co-chairwoman of UNC's chapter of Nourish International, a hunger relief organization.

 She also was a member of the Committee on Scholarships, Awards and Student Aide, the Academic Advising Program, the Chancellor's Committee for University Teaching Awards, the Chancellor Search Committee, UNC-Chapel Hill's Board of Trustees, the Carolina Leadership Development Board, and the Athletic Council and was an orientation counselor at Freshman Camp.

 Carson was inaugurated as president of UNC's student body in April 2007, and her term was due to expire in April 2008.
 In this role, Carson served as a member of the university's board of trustees and many other committees, but viewed one of her most important roles as representing all UNC students.
 Carson was especially vocal about providing students more predictable increases in school tuition and fees, one of her major platform points when running for student body president.
 Her platform also included ideas to provide additional opportunities for all students, most notably the establishment of a prestigious scholarship for students in their junior year who showed outstanding commitment and service to the university, and the creation of an endowment to fund a big-name speaker series that would be free for all students.